mpatelCAS/MPAutoCompleteText/README.md

-          apiDataSource.requestURL = @"YOUR CUSTOM URL/";                      // Add your Custom url for get apiDataSource.api_type = APICallTypeGET;                             // For post use APICallTypePOST apiDataSource.requestParams = [[NSMutableDictionary alloc] init];    // Add your request parameters apiDataSource.manager = manager;                                     // Add your necessory credentials for SessionManager       for this use AFHTTPSessionManager
+          apiDataSource.requestURL = @"YOUR CUSTOM URL/";                      // Add your Custom url for get apiDataSource.api_type = APICallTypeGET;                             // For post use APICallTypePOST apiDataSource.requestParams = [[NSMutableDictionary alloc] init];    // Add your request parameters apiDataSource.manager = manager;
+          apiDataSource.reqKey = @"name";                                      // Your title key like { "name" : "google"}
+          apiDataSource.rvalue = @"name";                                      // your title value of title

-         _apiTextField.suggestionsResultDataSource = apiDataSource;
+          // Add your necessory credentials for SessionManager       for this use AFHTTPSessionManager _apiTextField.suggestionsResultDataSource = apiDataSource;
          _apiTextField.suggestionsResultDelegate = self;
     }